Partnership Disputes and Lawsuits Among Partners of a New Jersey Partnership

-A partnership in its own name or an individual partner in his or her name, is allowed to bring a lawsuit against another partner(s) for breach of the partnership agreement or for a violation of a legal duty owed to the partnership.
+A partnership is a legal entity recognized under NJ law much like a corporation.
+As such, a partner in his/her individual name or in the name of the partnership is allowed to bring a lawsuit against another partner(s) for breach of the partnership agreement or for a violation of a legal duty owed to the partnership.
 New Jersey partnership law permits a partner to bring legal action against the partnership or another partner to enforce rights that exist on behalf of the partnership as an entity or of an individual partner.
-As a general proposition, an individual partner or the partnership entity may bring legal action to recover economic damages or losses incurred by the partnership.
+As a general proposition, an individual partner or the partnership entity on its own may bring legal action to recover damages both economic or otherwise incurred by the partnership.

 Expulsion of Partners from a NJ Partnership

-In a NJ partnership, expelling a partner at some point requires the dissolution of the partnership unless the issue of expulsion is addressed in the written partnership agreement signed by the partners.
-A well written partnership agreement should include the power of expulsion.
-The agreement can set out the circumstances under which a partner can be expelled, how the decision to expel is to be made (such as by majority vote) and state that the partnership may continue its business without the expelled partner.
+In NJ, expelling a partner (at some point) requires the dissolution of the partnership unless the issue of expulsion is addressed in a written partnership agreement signed by the partners.
+A well-written partnership agreement generally includes the power of the partners to expel a partner or partners.
+The agreement can/should specify the circumstances under which a partner can be expelled, how the decision to expel is to be made (such as by majority vote), discuss what if any payments will be made to the expelled partner, and provide that the partnership may continue its business without the expelled partner.
 In addition, the value and payout schedule of the expelled partner’s interest in the partnership should be addressed in the agreement.

 Bad Faith Expulsions of Partners in NJ

-A NJ court may not allow a partner to be expelled if he or she can show that the co-partners have taken advantage of an expulsion clause in the partnership agreement for unjust purposes or for improper motives, even though justified by the literal wording of the expulsion clause in the partnership agreement.
+A NJ court may prohibit a partner from being expelled if he or she can show that the co-partners have taken advantage of an expulsion clause in the partnership agreement for an unjust purpose or for improper motives, even though justified by the literal wording of the expulsion clause in the partnership agreement.
 This is known as a “bad faith” Expulsion.